wumb0/website/content/posts/dat-boinary.md

 ```
 All I can really say to that is **oh shit, whaddup?**

 Nice.
 The important thing here is that meme id + 8 is the meme dankness.
-So before there was no way to set the meme dankness (located right before the content pointer) to something that is 4 bytes in length, leaving null bytes.
+So before there was no way to set the meme dankness (located right before the content pointer) to something that is 4 bytes in length, eliminating null bytes betweek the meme id and the meme content pointer.

 ## Pointer Overwrite
 Loading the binary up in gdb I was able to test this overwrite theory.
 My plan of attack was: